Credit for all Italian translations goes to LaMomo!

 "This coven told you our secret?"
 Caius glared at me.
-Why was he so angry?
+I didn't understand why he was so angry.

-"Yes," I corrected myself.
+"Yes," I said but then corrected myself.
 "Or rather I found out by myself."

-All three narrowed their eyes, even Marcus, before they continued asking questions.
+All three narrowed their eyes before they continued asking questions.
 "And who is the leader of this coven?"

-I knew from the story that C-Carlisle had lived with these three during a time in his youth, so they would absolutely know who I meant, but I was at the same time afraid of getting Carlisle into trouble.
+I knew from the story that Carlisle had lived with these three during a time in his youth, so they would absolutely know who I meant, but I was at the same time afraid of getting Carlisle into trouble.
 He had always been so kind to me.
-Until he left me that is – without as much as a goodbye.
+Until he left me that is—without as much as a goodbye.
 Maybe he wasn't as kind as I'd always thought he'd been.
 Maybe he deserved what was coming for him.

 "What kind of relationship do you have with Carlisle?"
 Marcus spoke up for the first time.
 He had a deep, bass voice that was surprisingly smooth.

-"I keep noticing that you use past tense.
-Why is that?"
+"I notice you're using past tense.
+Why?"
 Aro asked without breaking his eye contact with Caius, who now smiled as wide as his mouth could go.